OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

     ```
     > ![](./README-Images/installPnPClassic.png)

 4. (SharePoint Online Only) (Multi-Tenant supported) [The latest PnP.PowerShell](https://pnp.github.io/powershell/articles/installation.html) installed on the machine you are running the script from.
-You can run this command in PowerShell to install it.
+You can run the below command in PowerShell (as Administrator) to install it.

-*Note that you will need to ensure you have uninstalled any previous 'Classic' PnP Cmdlets prior to installing this.*
+    Install new PnP.PowerShell Cmdlets:
     ```
-    Install-Module -Name "PnP.PowerShell" -AllowPrerelease
+    Install-Module -Name "PnP.PowerShell"
     ```
+    Note that you will need to ensure you have uninstalled any previous 'Classic' PnP Cmdlets prior to installing this.
+If you have installed the cmdlets previously using an MSI file these need to be uninstalled from Control Panel, but if you have installed the cmdlets previously using PowerShell Get you can uninstall them with this command (as Administrator):

+    ```
+    Uninstall-Module 'SharePointPnPPowerShellOnline'
+    ```

-    This will also require your Microsoft 365 Administrator to grant App access to the PnP Management Shell in your 365 Tenant.
+    This script will also require your Microsoft 365 Administrator to grant App access to the PnP Management Shell in your 365 Tenant.
 It is recommended that you check and grant this ahead of running the script by entering this command in PowerShell and following the directions.
 Documentation and more information [here](https://pnp.github.io/powershell/articles/authentication.html).
     ```
     Register-PnPManagementShellAccess
     ```
     > ![](./README-Images/pnpmanagementshellperms.png)

-    We recommend only granting this App access for your account, and if you no longer require this access after running the script you can delete it from your Microsoft 365 Tenant which will revoke it's permissions.
+    * We recommend only granting this App access for your account, and if you no longer require this access after running the script you can delete it from your Microsoft 365 Tenant which will revoke it's permissions.
 [Microsoft Documentation on Deleting Enterprise Applications](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/delete-application-portal).
-    The PnP Management Shell is created by the PnP project to facilitate authentication and access control to your 365 Tenant, and is not published by OnePlace Solutions.
-Granting permissions for the PnP Management shell to a user/users only allows delegated access, the user must still authenticate and have the adequate permissions to perform any actions through the PnP Management Shell.
+    * The PnP Management Shell is created by the PnP project to facilitate authentication and access control to your 365 Tenant, and is not published by OnePlace Solutions.
+Granting permissions for the PnP Management shell to a user/users only allows **delegated access**, the user must still authenticate and have the adequate permissions to perform any actions through the PnP Management Shell.
+In previous versions of the PnP Cmdlets these permissions did not need to be requested, but with the move to Modern Authentication these permissions are now explicitly requested.
+    * This script only utilizes the 'Have full control of all Site Collections' permission pictured above, and this is restricted by the delegated permissions of the user that is authenticating.

 5. If you need to deploy this Site without GitHub Access (eg, On-Premise deployment without internet access, secure environment), please download the applicable PowerShell Script ([SharePoint 2013/2016/2019](./oneplaceSolutionsSite-Config-v2-onPrem-classic.ps1)), template XML ([SharePoint 2013/2016/2019](./oneplaceSolutionsSite-template-v2.xml)) and [logo PNG](./oneplacesolutions-logo.png) and place them in '%LocalAppData%\Temp' on the machine you plan to run the script offline from.
 You must deploy from the downloaded templates within 7 days, or the script will consider them to be stale and attempt to download current versions from GitHub.